jessesquires/jessesquires.com/_posts/2017-10-01-floating-point-swift-ulp-and-epsilon.md

 <!--excerpt-->

 {% include updated_notice.html
+date="2018-04-18T08:00:00-07:00"
-    message='I gave a talk on the topics discussed in this post and more at iOS Conf Singapore.
-You can <a href="https://youtu.be/cdRn4DJq9eY">watch the video here</a>!'
+message="I gave a talk on the topics discussed in this post and more at iOS Conf Singapore.
+You can [watch the video here](https://youtu.be/cdRn4DJq9eY)!
-%}
+"%}

 {% include blog_image.html
     file="dogscience.gif"